Satisfactory Academic Progress (SAP)

 How grades and units affect your financial aid award

 SAP Standards: To receive federal and state financial aid, including grants, loans and work study, you must meet the standards of the university's Satisfactory Academic Progress policy.
-The Office of Financial Aid and Scholarships will determine if you have met these requirements annually, at the end of the spring semester.
+The Office of Financial Aid will determine if you have met these requirements annually, at the end of the spring semester.

 To be eligible to receive financial aid, you must meet these satisfactory academic progress (SAP) requirements: